 “Obstacles don’t have to stop you.
 If you run into a wall, don’t turn around and give up.
 Figure out how to climb it, go through it or work around it.”

 Whether you’re entering professional sports, in the middle of a career or coming out the other side of retirement, be proud knowing your talent has got you to where you are today.
 What comes of tomorrow and how are you prepared for your future will determine how you handle success, failure and everything else in between.

 Being an elite athlete will require you to think differently, feel differently and act differently.
 This is why you rise to the top, this is how you become the cream of the crop.
-Although with these unique qualities come pitfalls, you have further to fall, more to lose and less people around you to understand what you’re going through.
+Although with these unique qualities come pitfalls, you have further to fall, more to lose and fewer people around you to understand what you’re going through.

-After all that is why you stand-out.
+After all, that is why you stand-out.